The Infrastructure: Loading Data and Writing Models

 Here’s the script I used:

 Next up was writing the dataset class.
 PyTorch already includes dataset classes for MS COCO, and a generic dataset class that works for WikiArt, so I leveraged those.
 However, technically one datapoint is a photo from MS COCO, and a painting from WikiArt.
-This means that a style transfer dataset’s length would be length(wikiart) * length(mscoco), or ~10 billion, which is not reasonable.
+This means that a style transfer dataset’s length would be length(wikiart) * length(mscoco), or ~10 billion, which is unreasonable.

 Now lets dive into the dataset code.
 I’ll only explain the IterableDataset version, as I think there’s more to learn there.
 The whole thing is here.